MaxTalberg/RV-detection-of-L98-59/docs/source/src.rst

 Pickle Data
 ===========

-The module :mod:`pickle_data` provides utilities for serializing and deserializing Python objects using pickle, facilitating the storage and retrieval of complex data with ease.
+The module :mod:`pickle_data` serialises and deserialises the preprocessed HARPS and ESPRESSO dataset using pickle.

 .. automodule:: pickle_data
     :members: